williamc6272/sep10-freedom-project/blog/entry05.md

 During this stage in my sep 10 freedom project I developed how to learn.
 Most of the HTML here seemed new to me as much of it was not previously taught during SEP 10 such a `<a-scene>` and `<a-camera>` so I had to self teach this to myself and learn how to position and camera accordingly so its within you scene.
 #### Creativity
 During this stage in my sep 10 freedom project I improved my creativity.
 I used new shapes, and new `html` code to start experimenting with how my quantum computer and nanotech robot innovation will look like.
 In addition to this I have to design a wesbite according to how proffessional it will look like to others based on phone and computers.
 I had to plan on using specific bootstrap components that`ll work with the design of my website and rule out ones that dont.
+#### Logical reasoning
+During this stage in my sep 10 freedom project I improved my logical reasoning.
+I had to properly design a website so that its not overcomplicated, and a user can easily navigate through.
+I also uused bootystrap components that will properly go with the design of my website like a navbar, card, accoridon in order to not have a complicated website where users have difficulty interacting.
+I had to also logically think of the way ill design my innovation using A-frame as I have to use certain textures like metal certain shapes like spheres, and correctly position the camera so the full design is in scene.
 [Home](../README.md)
 [Previous](entry04.md) | [Next](entry06.md)